MasterKano/BITS/Jigoro Text (BIO Instruct).md

 --------------------
 Document Title: Jigoro Text (BIO Instructions) Document Number: JH-MJK-001
-Version: 5.5
+Version: 6.0
 Status: Approved
 Date of Issue: 2025-12-25
-Supersedes: v5.4
+Supersedes: v5.6
 Issued By: JH
 Maintained By: ChatGPT Execution System

 ## REVISION HISTORY
 ----------------
-v5.5 – Added Clause 4.37 (Transcript Typo Normalisation Rule) to correct high-confidence mis-transcribed terminology using general knowledge strictly for naming/labels while preserving auditability via aliases in Annex B; updated terminology rules and lint checklist to enforce typo/alias capture; no change to transcript-only technical content constraint for Sections 0–8 and Annexes A–E.
+v6.0 – Patch release to harden v5.6 for repeatable, low-confusion BIO generation: removed fragile clause cross-references; added explicit “no ASCII framing in BIO” rule; added explicit document continuity and no-duplicate-title rules; formalised parted-delivery markers; made contents-to-body heading matching universal; made diagram legend/conventions mandatory for Section 1 and reused in Section 7; constrained Section 15 content types and explicitly banned technical mechanics there; preserved unified numbering (reading order = numbering), density rules, diagram wrapping rule, Technique Card requirements, regrouping cross-references, and terminology typo-normalisation policy.

 # 0. OPERATIONAL SUMMARY
 ===========================

-This section provides a one-screen operational overview.
-It does not replace the detailed clauses that follow.
+- Core principle
+  - The BIO’s numbering matches the order it is meant to be read.
+One order only.

-- Start condition (see Clause 6.2)
+- Start condition
   - Start a new BIO by requesting "BIO contents".
   - A new BIO only starts when the user explicitly instructs it (e.g. "Start a new BIO for [Instructional Title]").

-- Source fidelity (see Clauses 4.1, 4.22–4.24, 4.37, 10)
+- Source fidelity
-  - Sections 0–8 and Annexes A–E are transcript-derived.
+  - Sections 1–14 are transcript-derived.
+  - Section 15 is optional and explicitly Not Transcript-Derived ([G]-tagged quarantine rules apply).
-  - The only permitted synthesis is for volume headers when transcript lacks titles (Clause 7A).
+  - Permitted synthesis: volume headers when transcript lacks titles and terminology-only typo normalisation.
-  - Terminology-only typo normalisation is permitted (Clause 4.37) and must be logged as aliases in Annex B.
-  - No citations/footnotes/reference markers by default.

-- Density (see Clauses 4.10–4.11, 4.26)
+- Density
-  - Deep Density is default for all sections except Section 0 (Executive Summary).
+  - Deep Density is default for all sections except Section 2 (Executive Summary).

-- Ordering (see Clause 7.2 and Clause 4.21)
-  - Physical file order is Reader Order (linear reading).
-  - Canonical identifiers (Sections 0–8; Annexes A–F) remain the stable addressing system.
-  - BIO contents includes:
-    - Reader Index (detailed), and
-    - Canonical Index (minimal).

-- Technique Library (see Clauses 7B–7D)
-  - Section 4 uses Technique Cards.
-  - Sparsity rule prevents repetitive stub noise without inventing content.
-  - Regrouping cross-references preserve lookup when Section 4 is topic-family based.

-- Diagrams (see Clauses 4.18 and 7.3)
+- Diagrams and wrapping
-  - Only diagrams are hard-wrapped (≤120 chars/line).
+  - Only ASCII diagrams are hard-wrapped (≤120 chars/line).
+All other prose/bullets are unwrapped.
+  - Section 1 is macro system map(s) with mandatory legend/conventions.
-  - Annex D is macro (1–3 diagrams).
-Section 5 is micro (5–8, cap 10) and non-redundant.
+  - Section 7 is micro choke-point maps and must not restate Section 1.

+- Technique Library
+  - Section 6 uses Technique Cards (mandatory).
+  - Sparsity and regrouping cross-references preserve readability and lookup.

-- Large outputs (see Clause 6.6)
+- Large outputs and out-of-order requests
+  - Out-of-order generation is allowed with a paste-location note.
-  - If a unit exceeds capacity, split into Part 1/Part 2 with explicit continuation markers.
+  - If a section exceeds capacity, split into Parts using fixed continuation markers.

-- Out-of-order requests (see Clause 6.4)
-  - Permitted only with a paste-location note inside the code block.

-- Annex F (see Annex F)
-  - Optional, explicitly Not Transcript-Derived, [G]-tagged, quarantined by mandatory warning block.

 # 1. SCOPE